 Eligible Services Not Included in Your Condominium Fees

-Certain home-support services not included in your condominium fees (common expenses) may be eligible for the tax credit.
+Some home-support services not included in your condominium fees (common expenses) are eligible for the tax credit.

 To be eligible for the tax credit, the services must be either pay-per-use or provided under a contract.
 They cannot, however, be provided by your spouse or by a dependant.